AngelMond/Cool-Portfolio/README.md

 * Clean code.

-* I only used Flexbox along the structure of the web to have a good responsive desing.
+* I used Flexbox along the structure of the web to have a good responsive desing.

 * Responsive for Large, Medium and Small screen sizes.